mitre/heimdall2/README.md

 > Note: This is only for demonstration purposes, in order to run a production level federal/FISMA system.
 You will need to contact the [cloud.gov program](https://cloud.gov) and consult your organization's security team (for risk assessment and an Authority to Operate).

-## External Data Stores
+## External Data Sources

-Heimdall currently supports two external data stores for loading HDF data, AWS S3 and Splunk.
+Heimdall currently supports two external data sources for loading HDF data, AWS S3 and Splunk.

 ### AWS S3